 Me and irons; what can I say.
 I once accidentally answered the iron instead of the phone. #ouch

-dropped needed to replace my (kind of expensive) iron, I was set on getting a budget-friendly iron because…well, you know, I’m an ironing disaster, clearly in need of an ironing solution.
+dropped needed to replace my (kind of expensive) iron, I was set on getting a budget-friendly iron because…well, you know, I’m an ironing disaster.

 An Ironing Dilemma

-As a sewist and quilter I desire an iron that gets really hot and produces massive amounts of steam.
+As a sewist and quilter I need an iron that gets really hot and produces massive amounts of steam.
 It shouldn’t leak or spit water, and it needs to be heavy enough to sit firmly on the end of an ironing board.
-Something tells me budget-friendly irons will somewhat disappoint in these two areas.

-I thought about getting a steam generator iron.
-After all, they’re heavy enough to not drop off my ironing board.
-The only problem is most steam generator irons require a little maintenance, don’t have automatic shut off and, as a bona fide ironing disaster, I may or may not remember to turn the iron off.
+I’ve considered a steam generator iron.
+They’re heavy enough to not drop off an ironing board, but most steam generator irons require a little maintenance, and don’t have automatic shut off.
 Plus, a steam generator iron requires more space which I’m not willing to part with at this time.

 An Ironing Solution

-A few seconds later and no creases AFTER using maximum heat and high steam.
+A few seconds later and no creases AFTER using TURBO heat and high steam (setting #8).

-There is really nothing negative I can say about the Velocity 200IR.
+There is really nothing negative I can say about the Velocity 270IR.
 It does all of the things you want an iron to do and it does them extremely well.
-That’s why I’m dubbing it The Best Steam Iron for Sewing and Quilting.
-Here’s why:
+That’s why I’ve dubbed it The Best Steam Iron for Sewing and Quilting.

 - The anodized aluminum soleplate effortlessly glides over fabric and hardly needs cleaning.

-- It has a huge water chamber (1.25 Cups) with a wide opening and a handy water jug with a clever spout.
+- The water chamber is huge (1.25 Cups) with a wide opening and a handy water jug with a clever spout.
 No unnecessary spilling when you refill the iron.

-- It has an auto-shutoff AND the ability to bypass the auto-shutoff.
-Hold the steam button for 8 seconds and the auto-shutoff is bypassed.
+- There is an auto-shutoff AND the ability to bypass the auto-shutoff.

 Why I Won’t Be Dropping Anymore Irons

-When Reliable approached me about reviewing this iron, I mentioned that I’ve been known to drop an iron or two.
+When I first met the Reliable people at Quilt Market, I mentioned that I’ve been known to drop an iron or two.
 The representative assured me that there was a solution to my dilemma.
-It wasn’t the iron or the iron-er (that’s me!); it was the ironing board.
+It wasn’t the iron or the iron-er; it was the ironing board.